AI Visibility & Assurance

 • Statistical power.
 When a sample is too small to detect a meaningful change, a non-result is reported as "inconclusive," not "flat" — absence of evidence is not evidence of absence.

 • Multiple-comparison control.
-We test several dimensions at once, so we apply a correction that controls the false-discovery rate: a movement is "confirmed" only if it survives correction, otherwise it is flagged "exploratory."
+We test several dimensions at once, so we apply a standard false-discovery-rate correction (Benjamini–Hochberg): a movement is "confirmed" only if it survives correction, otherwise it is flagged "exploratory."

 • Representativeness.
 We stratify polls by query intent (branded, category, competitor, local, buyer-intent) and equal-weight the covered strata, so the headline is not dominated by whichever intent was polled most — and we show the gap versus a naive average.